Itinerant spin polaron and metallic ferromagnetism in semiconductor moir\'e superlattices

 {\it Experimental implications.---} The particle-hole asymmetry of the saturation field, especially its discontinuity at $n=1$, reflects the distinction between the doublon and the spin polaron in doped Mott insulator on the triangular lattice.
 In light of our theory, it is encouraging to note that the saturation field in WSe$_2$/WS$_2$ measured at $T=1.7$~K \cite{tang2019wse2} indeed decreases with doping at $n>1$, increases with doping at $n<1$, and shows a large rapid change across $n=1$, which we expect will sharpen into a discontinuity at $T=0$.

 The presence of spin polaron can be established by the dependence of the lower edge of the Mott gap at $n=1$ on the magnetic field, which can be obtained from compressibility measurements.
-As shown in Fig.~\ref{fig:excitation_energy}, our theory predicts a linear dependence of the lower gap edge on the field with a change in the slope by a factor of 3 at $h=h^*$, which shows the different spin quantum numbers: $s=\frac{3}{2}$ for the spin polaron and $s=\frac{1}{2}$ for the bare hole.
+As shown in Fig.~\ref{fig:excitation_energy}, our theory predicts a linear dependence of the lower gap edge on the field with a change in the slope by a factor of 3 at $h=h^*$, which shows the different spin quantum numbers: $s=\frac{3}{2}$ for the spin polaron and $s=\frac{1}{2}$ for the bare charge carrier below $n=1$.

-Finally, our theory predicts that at small hole doping, a Fermi liquid of $s=\frac{3}{2}$ spin polarons can form in a range of magnetic fields below $h^*$ and above $h_s^0$.
-This is a strange metallic state with heavy fermion mass, incomplete magnetization, and a gap to adding an $s=\frac{1}{2}$ electron/hole.
-Its detailed study will appear shortly.
+Our theory predicts that at small hole doping, a Fermi liquid of $s=\frac{3}{2}$ spin polarons can form in a range of magnetic fields below $h^*$ and above $h_s^0$.
+This is a pseudogap metallic state with heavy fermion mass that has a gap to adding an $s=\frac{1}{2}$ electron/hole, and also exhibits filling-dependent magnetization plateaux.
+Its detailed study appeared in ref.~\cite{https://doi.org/10.48550/arxiv.2209.05430}.

+\textit{Note added. ---} Recent measurements of electronic compressibility in twisted double bilayer WSe$_2$~\cite{https://doi.org/10.48550/arxiv.2206.10631} revealed a kink in the charge gap as a function of magnetic field, consistent with our theory of the transition between the spin polaron and the bare hole quasiparticles.

+This work was supported by the Air Force Office of Scientific Research (AFOSR) under award FA9550-22-1-0432 and the David and Lucile Packard Foundation.

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}

 \onecolumngrid